 Severe weight loss is common in those who abuse amphetamine-based drugs, and malnutrition and its consequences can also occur.
 Many individuals also suffer from a weakened immune system.
 Other dangerous side effects of Adderall abuse include:

 - Skin infections caused by constant itching

 Adderall addicts often crush the drug and snort it in order to make its effects come on more quickly.
-This behavior is similar to cocaine abuse, and some individuals do turn to this more intense, illicit stimulant when their tolerances for Adderall itself become too high.
+This behavior is similar to cocaine abuse, and some individuals do turn to this more intense, illicit stimulant when their tolerance for Adderall become too high.
 Amphetamine abuse in the long term often leads to addiction, whether the individual was originally taking the drug as prescribed or not.

 Am I an Adderall Addict?

 If you have been abusing Adderall, you should ask yourself if the following questions.

 - Do I use more of my medication than prescribed, take it in a different way than prescribed, or use it more often than prescribed?

 - Am I taking Adderall so I can experience effects other than what the drug is prescribed for, such as weight loss or being more fun at parties?